-A timetable of classes for fall and spring semesters is prepared annually and distributed during the spring semester prior to early registration.
-The summer timetable of classes is distributed separately at the same time.
+A timetable of classes for fall and spring semesters is made available prior to early registration.
 Schedule timetables include the time, room assignment, and instructor for each course.
-The schedule for each department or program is prepared by the chair or coordinator and forwarded to the dean of the college to allow for resolution of class conflicts between departments.
-The timetable is then reviewed in the Office of Provost to resolve scheduling problems among colleges and to assure scheduling patterns convenient to students.
-Deviations from the published schedule (additions, deletions, time changes, etc.) are recommended by the chair or coordinator, with approval of the dean and notice to the provost and the assistant vice president for enrollment services.
+The schedule for each department or program is prepared by the chair or coordinator and forwarded to the dean of the college to allow for resolution of class conﬂicts between departments.
+The timetable is then reviewed in the Ofﬁce of Provost to resolve scheduling problems among colleges and to assure scheduling patterns convenient to students.
+Deviations from the published schedule (additions, deletions, time changes, etc.) are recommended by the chair or coordinator, with approval of the dean and notice to the provost and the associatevice president for enrollment services.

-8.5 Registration and Advising of Students
+8.2.2.Academic Advising

-From time to time, faculty members are called upon to perform registration duties during registration periods.
-Such duties normally involve academic advising.
-Faculty are also expected to participate in departmental advising throughout the academic year.
-Registration assignments are made by the department or program chair.
-It is vital that all faculty members who serve as academic advisors be familiar with current university requirements and policies.
+Faculty members may be expected to perform advising duties at registration and throughout the academic year.
+Faculty advising assignments are made by the department or program chair.
+Faculty members who serve as academic advisors should be familiar with current university requirements and policies.
 Basic information can be found in the university catalog.

-The program chair or coordinator can provide additional information.
-The Academic Advisement and Information Center is a resource for information on general education requirements.

-8.6 Faculty Class Attendance
+8.2.3.Faculty Class Attendance

-Faculty members are expected to conduct each of their classes for the entire scheduled class time.
-In the event of sickness or a necessary absence from the university, the chair must be notified, in advance, where practicable.
-Prior arrangements for the conduct of a missed class are to be made if at all possible.
+Faculty members are expected to conduct each of their classes as scheduled.
+Notify the Department Chair before missing scheduled classes, in advance, where practicable.
+Make prior arrangements for the conduct of a missed class if possible.
 Classroom work missed because of a faculty member's absence has to be made up as soon as possible and in the manner deemed most appropriate by the instructor in consultation with the chair or coordinator.
-Cancellation of classes at any time requires the prior written approval of the chair and dean.
-Such cancellations will be approved only for unusual circumstances that must be stated in the request to cancel a class.
-Changing regularly scheduled classes and examination periods must be approved by the chair and dean with the concurrence of the provost.
-When changes are approved, the assistant vice president for enrollment services must be notified.
+Planned cancellation of classes requires the prior written approval of the Department Chair.

-8.7 Student Class Attendance
+8.2.4.Student Class Attendance